Calamba, Laguna: Education

 Calamba has a literacy rate of 98.9%.
 As of 2007, there are 120 elementary schools, 51 of which are public and 69 private.
 There are 50 secondary schools, 16 public and 34 private.
 Post-secondary education include 17 universities and colleges, and 9 technical and vocational schools.

 The city has four NCAA affiliate schools that set up branches in the city, namely as the Colegio de San Juan de Letran (Calamba Campus), Lyceum of the Philippines University (Laguna Campus), San Sebastian College – Recoletos (Canlubang Campus) and University of Perpetual Help System DALTA (Calamba Campus).

-Some private schools that are also located in Calamba are City College of Calamba, Don Bosco College, Canlubang, Calamba Institute, Laguna College of Business and Arts, Saint Benilde International School, Asian Computer College, Inc., Asian Institute of Computer Studies, Inc. Active Community Contributor Calamba Churchitute, Inc. and the new university National University - Laguna, Philippine Women's University, Saint John Colleges, Maranatha Christian Academy.
+Some private schools that are also located in Calamba are City College of Calamba, Don Bosco College, Canlubang, Calamba Institute, Laguna College of Business and Arts, Saint Benilde International School, Asian Computer College, Inc., Asian Institute of Computer Studies, Inc. Active Community Contributor Calamba Churchitute, Inc., NU Laguna & INSPIRE Sports Academy, Philippine Women's University, Saint John Colleges, Maranatha Christian Academy.
 In Nuvali Calamba, there are two other schools located which are the Miriam College and Xavier School.
 In the near future, Everest Academy, a renowned Catholic and international school will also open its second campus in Nuvali.

 The City College of Calamba is the only public college in the city.